Customer: Craig Basso

-Joe Pasquale (Sales Manager, QMAC Machinery), Andrew McDonald (Director), Craig Bass and our Harvester Product Specialists, Jason Gordon (McDonald Murphy Machinery, Mackay) and Clive Moyle (QMAC Machinery, Nth Qld).
+Joe Pasquale (Sales Manager, QMAC Machinery), Andrew McDonald (Director), Craig Basso and our Harvester Product Specialists, Jason Gordon (McDonald Murphy Machinery, Mackay) and Clive Moyle (QMAC Machinery, Nth Qld).

 I’ve been involved in the sugar industry all my life and own a small property in the Silkwood region which is located roughly halfway between Tully and Innisfail in North Queensland.
 I mainly work as a harvesting contractor, today operating in the nearby El Arish area which supplies the Tully Sugar Mill.

 With the average rainfall in the Tully region often exceeding 160 inches a year, I have no choice but to stick with track cane harvesters as the ground here just gets too wet for wheeled ones.

 At the beginning of this season, I took delivery of the newly released Case IH Austoft 8810 cane harvester from the local dealer, QMAC Machinery at Innisfail.
 This replaced a John Deere 2016 CH570 model which I had had for the last two years.
 I also have an older Austoft harvester (1997 7700 series) which I intend to replace shortly as well with the newer model.

 So far, the new 8810 Austoft has about 800 hours on it, having cut a bit over 50,000 tonnes this season.
 I’ve been very happy with the harvester and to be honest, it does the same job as what the last one did.
 What I’ve mainly been impressed with and what I’ve been wanting, is better aftersales service and support with the harvester.
 I can’t speak highly enough of the support I’ve received with this harvester from Case IH and the dealer, QMAC Machinery – Innisfail.